amo-tech-ai/fashionos100/docs/progress-tracker-matrix.md

 ### 🔴 Critical Issues
 1. **Dependencies not installed** - Cannot build or run dev server
 2. **No `.env.local`** - API keys not configured
-3. **Event Wizard missing** - Component doesn't exist despite docs
-4. **No database connection** - All data is mock
+3. **No database connection** - All data is mock
-5. **API keys exposed** - Veo/Gemini calls made directly from client
+4. **API keys exposed** - Veo/Gemini calls made directly from client
-6. **Limited Gemini 3 usage** - Using older Gemini models, not leveraging Gemini 3 capabilities
+5. **Limited Gemini 3 usage** - Using older Gemini models, not leveraging Gemini 3 capabilities
-7. **Missing AI tools** - No Google Search grounding, Maps integration, or advanced features
+6. **Missing AI tools** - No Google Search grounding, Maps integration, or advanced features

 ---